aarushi0710/sales-prediction-ml/report.md

 Feature Impact Chart: A bar graph visualizes the weights ($w_n$) calculated by NumPy.
 This allows a business owner to see which factor (e.g., Ads vs. Discounts) has the highest correlation with sales growth.

+•	Advantages
+-Helps in business decision making
+-Reduces loss
+-Improves planning

+•	Limitations
+-Depends on data quality
+-Accuracy needs to be checked

+•	Future Scope
+-We can  Add more features (festival, weather, Situation like War) -We can Use advanced models
+-We can Integrate with web app or mobile app and can be made more responsive.